stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 ## Theming

 A key feature of Styled Components is that [it supports theming](https://styled-components.com/docs/advanced#theming).
 It makes sense to base your theme's shape around the [System UI Theme Specification](https://system-ui.com/theme/).
 Your theme will be compatible with any Styled Components-based library that uses it.
-For example, both [Styled System](https://styled-system.com/theme-specification/) and [XStyled System](https://xstyled.dev/docs/theme-specification/) follow the specification.
+For example, both [Styled System](https://styled-system.com/theme-specification/) and [XStyled System](https://xstyled.dev/docs/theme/) follow the specification.

+**Note:** XStyled System has [changed significantly](https://xstyled.dev/docs/introduction/#story) since this post was written.
+It still looks like an excellent library to use in combination with Styled Components.

 The specification defines a set of key/value pairs for the theme.
 Example keys are `space`, `fontSizes`, and `colors`.
 You need to decide what the type of each value will be.
 Generally your choice is for a value to be an array, an object, or an array with aliases: